jtfl121/Tip-Calculator/README.md

 Tip calculator program.
 It calculates tips!

-Why are you not working?
+We got the SSH Keys working!